Nation's Restaurant News

-Nation's Restaurant News (NRN) is an American trade publication, founded in 1967.
-NRN covers the foodservice industry, including restaurants, restaurant chains, operations, marketing, and events.
-It is owned by Informa (who acquired Penton Media on November 2, 2016, who earlier purchased it from founding company Lebhar-Friedman in December 2010).
-Nation's Restaurant News's sister publications are Restaurant Hospitality, Food Management, Supermarket News, and MUFSO (Multi-Unit Food Service Operators).
+Nation's Restaurant News (NRN) is an American trade publication, founded in 1967 by Lebhar-Friedman to cover the restaurant industry.
+Michael Whiteman was the founding editor.

+In 2010, Penton Media purchased the publication in order to form a group of media properties to cover the broader food service industry.
+Six years later, Penton was sold to Informa for $1.6 billion.
+As of 2023, Nation's Restaurant News was owned by Informa.

 Nation's Restaurant News is published bi-weekly, with an online portal that launched in 1996.

 Nation's Restaurant News reports a monthly print readership of more than 66,000 subscribers, while its website attracts an average of 660,000 users per month.
 The publication also maintains a substantial readership of over 90,000 subscribers for its flagship E-Newsletter.